-When I need to come up with a new email design or just couple ideas for a client, I usually follow the below checklist:
+When I need to come up with a new email design or just a couple of ideas for a client, I usually follow the checklist below:

 We have over 200 predesigned email templates in our software.
 Bad news: the software is still under development, good news: you can become part of the early users, who get free access once it's launched.
 Want in?

 I hope this collection will help you to come up with stunningly beautiful email designs :)

 This article is part of a more extended series which helps email marketers to understand the ins-and-outs of email design.
 Here you can see the complete list of articles we have.
 You might want to check out and read some of them.

 Deciding on the color scheme for your next email can be frustrating, and may require some extra help.
 The following resources include several helpful sites to explore and find inspiring color palettes or to generate something brand new from an existing image that you already have in mind.

 Paletton is a custom color palette generator that features its' own interactive color wheel.
 Some of your choices include a monochromatic, triad, or tetrad color palette that you can create using the color wheel.
 There are plenty of preset color palettes to use too.
 For those interested in color theory and color psychology, Paletton also has their own Colorpedia as a reference.!

 Pictaculous generates a color palette based on an image of your choice.
 Upload your image directly to the website, and you'll receive several color palette suggestions from Pictaculous, as well as two other web applications: Adobe's Kuler and COLOURlovers.
 Choose the palette you like the most!